jakemulf/google-analytics-twitter-ads-deephaven/README.md

 The scheduler simply pulls from all of the data sources (Google, Twitter, etc.) and writes them to Parquet files.
 The files are written to the `/data/<start_date>/` directory.

+The environmental variable `SCHEDULED` needs to be set to `true` for the scheduler to run.

 ## Github Actions configuration

 This project has a simple action for PR checks that launches the project and runs the scheduler with a 0 day offset (meaning no data will be collected).